 White Mountain Freezer Replacement Electric Head

-White Mountain improved replacement motor by Oakware.
+White Mountain improved the replacement motor by Oakware.

 It will also fit older White Mountain 4 and 6 qt freezers with a cream color motor that has an 11-1/2 to 11-5/8 tub diameter and a 7/16” dasher stem that fits up into the motor and drives the dasher.
-Use a 7/16” open end wrench to determine your dasher stem size as shown in the picture.
+Use a 7/16” open-end wrench to determine your dasher stem size as shown in the picture.
 (Some modifications and adjustments to the tub ear, latch, and tub center might be needed)

 This motor can still be used on the 3/8" dasher with limitations (see below.)